rmpcoding/mysql-cms-employee-mgmt-system-project/README.md

 ## An employee management system command line application.

-### User is prompted with a series of questions regarding the adding, removing, or updating of employees, which then modifies the MySQL database accordingly.
+### User is prompted with a series of content management system questions regarding employees, roles, departments, and managers.
+Answers then modify MySQL database accordingly.
+Included is a seeds.sql file for streamlined data population.

 ## Technologies used
+* MySQL
-* JavaScript
+* JavaScript (ES6)
 * Node.js
-* Express
-* MySQL
+* Inquirer
 * Console.table